 May I speak with other families?

 Yes.
-We will provide opportunities for parents to visit with other parents prior to move-in as well as after.
+We can provide opportunities for parents to visit with other parents prior to move-in as well as after.
 If you have questions about Daymark Living and would like to visit, we have many families who would love to share their Daymark Living experiences with you as well.
 See parent testimonials.

 Are male/female relationships allowed?

-Relationships are a wonderful part of life and are welcome in the Daymark Living community, as long as they are appropriate and do not take detract from the resident experience.
+Relationships are a wonderful part of life and are welcome in the Daymark Living community, as long as they are appropriate and do not detract from the resident experience.

 How often can residents come home?